-- Partner redemption rates are changing—and very likely to increase—from 30 May 2019
+- Partner redemption rates increased on 30 May 2019

-- There are unconfirmed reports that prices will increase 3-39% for the across the award chart—at the shortest-distance band of up to 650 miles, prices will probably jump from 4,500 to 6,000 Avios (33%) in Economy Class and 9,000 to 12,500 (39%) in Business; then, the increases could taper down as the distance increases, i.e. 20% for the next band, 10% for the following one, and 3% increases at the bottom half (longer distances) of the award chart
+- Then, the increases taper down as the distance increases, i.e. 10-20% for the next band, 10% for the following one, and 3% increases at the bottom half (longer distances) of the award chart

 - All oneworld partners are affected, including Qantas, Cathay Pacific, American Airlines and Japan Airlines (amongst others)